Lutif/portfolio/README.md

 Stack
 -----
-This is static single page web(app) , developed in Reactjs.
+This is static single page web(app) , developed in Reactjs, along with CSS and html.

 Deployment
 ----------
 deploying it here on github , infuture may be get a custom domain

-Developed by
+Developed by:
 ---------
 Lutif Ali
 -----